wp-plugins/featured-image-admin-thumb-fiat/README.md

 2. If the column is not showing in your All Posts/Pages view this shows you where you can check to see that the "Thumb" column is selected to be displayed

 ###Changelog
+= 1.3.2 (2015-02-04) =
+Minor improvement to code that attaches FIAT column handler to Posts, Pages and other taxonomy screens Inclusion of fix from [here:](https://wordpress.org/support/topic/would-like-to-see-media-category-sort) that allows filters from other plugins to work

 = 1.3.1 (2014-07-24) =
 Adding in missing Genericons.